Svenum/Solaar-Flake/README.md

 # Solaar-Flake
-This Repo is a Flake of [Solaar](https://github.com/pwr-Solaar/Solaar) for NixOS
+This Repo is a Flake of [Solaar](https://github.com/pwr-Solaar/Solaar) for NixOS.

+See also the [FlakeHub](https://flakehub.com/flake/Svenum/Solaar-Flake) release.

 # How to use?